Jasper-Y/Parallel-algorithms/final_report.md

   <img src="final_report.assets/radix.png" alt="img" style="zoom:60%;" />

   The algorithm implementation is more subtle and the data has strong connection with each other.
 Many `for` loops require to be run in order.
-That's being said, the data has a strong dependency.
+That's being said, the data has a **strong dependency**.
 This not only makes it difficult to parallel, but also introduces cache conflicts to lower the speed.
 The parallelizable part of the implementation still exists and it has the potential to benefit from SIMD execution, vectorization, GPU execution, etc.

 * **Skew algorithm**